 "BUT... we must keep the pressure on Wells Fargo by calling Ms. Marissa Rouse to reverse and expunge the foreclosure," she adds.
 More information.

 To link to this story copy: detroitevictiondefense.org/index.php#whitfield

-Fannie Mae lawyers get more big bucks to keep trying to evict her
+Meanwhile Fannie Mae lawyers make big bucks as they keep trying to evict her

 When Lela Whitfield went back to 36th District Court Oct.
 24 - - yet again – to resist Fannie Mae’s drive to evict her from her family home, the judge agreed that Fannie Mae had made mistakes and that the foreclosure of Lela’s home was illegal.
-But after hours of eviction hearings that began in May, Lela still can't buy back her home, She now must fight in a jury trial, scheduled for January 20.
+But after hours of eviction hearings that began in May, Lela still can't buy back her home.
+At a hearing in March, the Judge delayed action until June.